lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To pause playback of a file press the button that look like two verical lines or :menuselection:`Playback --> Pause`.
 To resume playback press the right playback button.
 To toggle fullscreen press the button which has the four corners of the screen or :menuselection:`Video --> Fullscreen` to make it fullscreen and the four screens to have it back into windowed mode.

 On the bottom right of vlc there is a bar that gets wider for volume.
-Click farther to the right to increase volume within vlc.
+Click farther to the right to increase volume within vlc or press :kbd:`Up arrow` to increase volume or :kbd:`Down arrow` to decrease volume.
 Or hover the cursor over this bar and use the mousewheel to control volume.
 The button that looks like a speaker next to this toggles mute in vlc.
 Another way to mute the volume is to :menuselection:`Audio --> Mute`.

 To make the same sound come out of both speakers go to :menuselection:`Audio --> Stereo mode --> Mono`.
 The sound to make a different left and right channel on each speaker will be :menuselection:`Audio --> Stereo Mode --> Stereo`.
 To make all sound come from the left channel :menuselection:`Audio --> Stereo Mode --> Left` and likewise for Right.